Arena Corinthians: Pitch

 The field has recommended FIFA dimensions of 105 by 68 m.
 It was prepared by World Sports in partnership with Desso.
 The field is made up of Perennial Ryegrass, which is grown directly at the site.
 The original idea was to use black grass to avoid the colours of Palmeiras—Corinthians' biggest rivals—but it was proved to be technically impossible and the club chose to use grass with a darker hue.
 To improve fixation, the grass is intertwined with 22 million artificial fibres.
 Ultraviolet lights are used nightly to ensure that all parts of the pitch will receive equal lighting; the field is exposed to only two hours of direct sunlight per day.

 World Sports uses a blend of three cultivars from DLF-Trifolium, Ph.D.
 Ryegrass Perenne, from Oregon, US.
 DLF states that this grass has strong cold and wear tolerance and is disease resistant, combined with fast growth rate.
 The hue is 8.7 on a scale of 1 to 9, where 9 is dark green.
 The choice of using ryegrass instead of the most common and usually recommended Bermuda brought advantages like having longitudinal roots, avoiding the cleats to tangle with them, and resistance to yellowing.
 It also brought challenges; ryegrass is native to cooler climates and needs temperatures of 23 °C for optimum growth.
 Because the temperature in São Paulo rarely falls below 14 °C, a heating system is not used.
-A cooling systempushes cold water through 40000 m of drainage pipes, reducing the grass roots temperature to 6 °C. The grass is mowed to between 2.2 cm and 2.5 cm.
+A cooling system pushes cold water through 40000 m of drainage pipes, reducing the grass roots temperature to 6 °C. The grass is mowed to between 2.2 cm and 2.5 cm.

 The drainage system has two operating modes; gravitational and vacuum-enhanced (Subair System).
 The vacuum draining system can handle up to 400000 L per hour, improving oxygen levels in the rooting system and cooling the pitch, even during matches.
 This is equivalent to 56 mm of rain drained in one hour.
 The irrigation system has individual sprinkler controls, which are controlled by a computerised system.
 The system comprises 48 sprinklers—twice the minimum FIFA recommendation.

 Information technology and communications

-The stadium will have wi-fi and 4G LTE in all its sectors.
-Using smartphones, the public will be able to access game statistics and watch replays that will be published on a website maintained by the stadium crew.
-A dedicated team will control centrally all the screens and scoreboards.
-Supporters will be monitored by a computer system connected to hundreds of security cameras.
+The stadium has wifi and 4G LTE in all its sectors.
+Spectators are able to access game statistics and watch replays that are published on a website maintained by the stadium crew.
+Supporters are monitored by hundreds of security cameras.
 All services are contracted with Sonda IT.

 Hospitality and stores

-There are plans for 75 bars—including 13 in the VIP areas—two restaurants and two sport bars in the stadium.
+There are for 75 bars—including 13 in the VIP areas—two restaurants and two sports bars in the stadium.
 All the restaurants and bars are managed by Diverti Arena on a 10-year contract.
-Diverti is expected to invest R$40 million in the stadium; all the properties will be fully operational in 2015.
-Other commercial properties inside the stadium complex are two clothing stores and kiosks whose operators have not yet been decided upon.
+Diverti invested R$40 million in the stadium; all the properties were fully operational in 2015.
+Other commercial properties inside the stadium complex are two clothing stores.